kee01/year3-story-2018/README.md

 # year3-story-2018
 My Git-Story depicts the life of the great F1 driver Micheal Schumacher.
 The three chapters will contain the different parts of his life.
+He was a great driver.

 Chapter01 - Early life.